 The projects and returns rate are really great, so despite the look and feel of the platform, it can still be a good option for real estate investment.

-The buyback guaranteed fund, while great, it will only cover 1-2% loan defaults.
+The buyback guaranteed fund, while great, it will only cover only partially any loan defaults.
 None of the platform loans reached maturity yet.
 Given that distribution rules of the buyback fund are proportional to the outstanding loans, the fund would only cover around 2% out of each default, which is nothing.